greeve/eportfolio/08_competency_f.md

 ### [INFO 280 Manuscript and Printed Book Projects]()

 Fundamental to any preservation work is deeply understanding the nature of the item that is considered for preservation.
-Two projects that examined and evaluated a medieval manuscript and printed book gave deep experience and understanding of this preservation principle.
+Two projects provided opportunities to deeply examine and consider physical information items within a new digital context.

+The first project explored a medieval manuscript created in the 16th century.

+The second project explored a printed book from the 19th century.

+***

 Another principle, these projects were a form of digital preservation by their very nature.
 They took analog media (a manuscript and printed book) and analyzed them using a new digital format and medium (the professor would mention this about these projects).